ctrlMarcio/feup-sope-proj/README.md

   * [etc](http://man7.org/linux/man-pages/man2/fork.2.html).

 ### Log file

-A log file is always created wih the information described below.
-For that, the program searches for a environment variable named *LOG_FILENAME* with the wanted location and respective name.
-The default log, when there's no such variable, is *./logfile.log*
+The operations done while the program is running are reported in a log file.
+The log file is created with the name of the environment variable named `LOG_FILENAME`, or the default name 'logfile.log'.

 For each execution, a header is written with the following structure:
 > Program executed at HH:mm, DD/MM/YYYY